-The Fire Prevention Office works to reduce property loss and the number of fire related incidents in the City of Santa Fe.
+The City of Santa Fe Fire Department Fire Prevention Office works to reduce property loss and the number of fire related incidents in the City of Santa Fe.
 This is done through a number of specific programs.
 Plan review is done cooperatively with the Planning & Land Use Department on all properties within certain parameters and for all developments.
-Inspections are done annually on businesses and certain high-risk properties and business types, and according to local resolution.
+Inspections are done annually on businesses and certain high risk use properties and business types, and according to local resolution.
 Code enforcement is done periodically, unannounced for certain occupancies, and as requested by complaint or for follow-up.
-All inspections, plan reviews, and enforcement actions are done to City Councilapproved International Code Council standards by Fire Prevention staff, which consists of the Fire Marshal, Deputy Fire Marshal, and three Fire Inspectors.
-In addition, the Fire Prevention staff works to enhance public relations and provide public education with hundreds of scheduled events and visits to every school within the City.
+All inspections, plan reviews, and enforcement are done to City Council approved International Code Council standards by Fire Prevention staff, which consists of the Fire Marshal, Deputy Fire Marshal, and three Fire Inspectors.
+In addition, the Fire Prevention staff works to affect public relations and public education with hundreds of scheduled events and visits to every school within the City.